tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 - **Radius**, basic brush radius (logarithmic).
 0.7 means 2 pixels; 3.0 means 20 pixels.

 - **Radius by random**, alter the radius randomly in each dab.
-You can also do this with the by\_random input on the radius setting.
+You can also do this with the *Random* input on the **Radius** setting.
 If you do it here, there are two differences:.
 1) the opaque value will be corrected such that a big-radius dabs is more transparent.
-2) it will not change the actual radius seen by dabs\_per\_actual\_radius.
+2) it will not change the actual radius seen by **Dabs per actual radius**.

 - **Hardness**, hard brush-circle borders (setting to 0 will draw nothing).